 17. MLF may, at its sole discretion, reassign Marshals prior to takeoff.

-20. Applicants that register for all seven MLF Pro Circuit qualifying tournaments will have priority over applicants that register for single events and will have priority for participation in the semifinal and final rounds of competition at each tournament.
-Second priority for the semifinal and final rounds of competition will be offered to Marshals based on time and date of registration.
+20. Marshals that register for all six Tackle Warehouse Invitationals will have priority over applicants that register for single events.
+All other priority will be offered to Marshals based on time and date of registration.

 21. Each Marshal will receive credit for the weight of their assigned pro’s catch on Days 1-2.
 The Marshals with the top 10 weights following the close of weigh-in on Day 2 will receive cash awards.
 Ties will be broken by heaviest one-day catch.
 If a tie remains, it will be broken first by total number of fish and then by total number of live fish.
 If a tie remains, awards will be combined and split equally among the tied contestants.

 22. Marshals are required to furnish their own PFD, rain gear and any snacks or drinks they would like to consume on the water.
 Pros will allow each Marshal to store snacks and drinks in the boat’s cooler.
 Alcoholic beverages are not permitted.